suvanshenoy/NutriSync/README.md

-# NUTRISYNC:
+# NutriSync:
- This an health-care website
+ NutriSync is an health-care website.

 # LANGUAGES AND FRAMEWORKS USED :